Boki136/footlook/README.md

 ## **Wireframes**

 All wireframes were created in InVision Studio, and all of them were created as deatailed as possible to allow development/implementation phase to focus on code specifically.
 They can all be previewed here [here](media/wireframes).

+# **Features & Pages**

+The website consists of 8 unique pages:

+- Homepage
+- Category Page
+- Product Detail Page
+- Profile Page
+- Contact Us Page
+- Checkout
+- Checkout Success Page
+- Allauth templates (signup, log-in, sign-out etc.)
+- Add & Edit product page (storeowner only)

+<ins>_Navigation_</ins>

+The navigation bar consists of logo, category links (men, women & brands), search bar, basket & profile icons.

+Profile icon shows login & register on hover if user is logged-out.
+Otherwise, it displays red circle to signal user is logged in and on click it redirects to the profile page.

+Mobile version navigation has a company logo and hamburger menu with the same structure as large navigation.
+Additionaly it shows social icons & logout icon at the bottom left corner.

+<ins>_Footer_</ins>

+Footer consists of quick links & shop links (categories & brands).
+It also has newsletter signup, social icons, copyright bar and accepted cards icons.

+<ins>_Homepage_</ins>

+The homepage is divided into four sections:

+- _Hero Section_: This consists of the background image, title, subtitle, call to action (shop now) and social icons.
+- _New Arrivalse_: This section showcases a carousel with 10 new arrivals where users can click into a desired product.
+- _Testimonials_: This consists of three top testimonials and it servers great as a trust builder.
+- _Shop By Category_: This section emphasizes shopping accross different categories.

+<ins>_Category Page_</ins>

+Brands are display at the top of the page enabling users to shop for a specific brand.
+Underneath, users can find total product found statement and filtering system from which they can sort products by rating, price (low-high) & vice versa.

+Below the two, users can find a list of products which changes based of the way users shop.

+<ins>_Product Detail Page_</ins>

+This page consist of all product details.
+Primary and additional images.
+Brand logo, title, rating, sku, available sizes, description, rrp & current price.
+Add to bag CTA & product management (only for storeowners)

+Product management enables storeowners to edit a product or remove it.
+By selecting remove button.
+Confirmation module is launched to double-check if users are sure to proceed and prevent accidental click.

+<ins>_Profile Page_</ins>

+Top bar shows users username, signout button & product management CTA (only for storeowners, this button leads to 'add a product' form).
+Below, user can preview & edit their Personal & Shipping details.

+At the form submission for personal details, below checks are made:

+1. if the username exists already (Django returns the error meassage).
+2. if the same username used (Django returns warning message).
+3. if empty string is posted (Javascript validation not allowing users to submit empty form, in case that fails Django will return error message).

+At the form submission for shipping details, below checks are made:

+1. If any of the feilds except address line 2 and phone number are submitted (Django returns an error message).
+2. If default contry text is submitted (Django returns an error message).

+Underneath user details, user can preview order history and by clicking more info, they can see detailed information in the pop-up.

+Lastly, users have the option to delete their account by selecting delete button.
+Confirmation module is launched to double-check if users are sure to proceed and prevent accidental click.

 ## **Deployment**